kdakan/React-React-Router-and-Redux/README.md

   ```

 ## 15. Chaining async calls with Redux Thunk
-* To chain actions which return promises, or to chain async calls inside an action, or to catch errors from an async api call in an action, we need to use the ```redux-thunk``` library.
+* To chain actions which return promises, or to chain async calls inside an action, or to catch errors from an async API call in an action, we need to use the ```redux-thunk``` library.
 * With ```redux-thunk```, inside our action creator, we can return a function which takes ```dispatch``` and ```getState``` as parameters and returns an action. ```dispatch``` is the function which actually dispatches an action to all reducers.
 We can create the same action as in the previous example, but this time returning a function rather than a promise, like
   ```jsx
   //inside actions/fetchWeather.js